SabreDevStudio/WidgetLibrary/README.md

 Date display formats:
 All dates are represented by Moment.js dates and are given explicit formatting, so they are presented in the same format regardless of browser locale or Angular locale.
 We use the default Moment.js build, without default (English) locale strings.
 It is possible to bundle moment.js with [other locale](http://momentjs.com/docs/#/i18n/).

+## General notes on API usage
+- all index-type arguments of API methods (like for example findMealForFlight(legIndex, segmentIndex)) are 0-based.
+All returned indexes are 0-based.
+- all arguments with names of origin, destination, departure airport, arrival airport are IATA 3-character airport or city codes, for example NYC.
+Same for returned airports
+- when any variable or method has _airport_ in name, then it may mean also city.
+- by default all dates are in the format YYYY-MM-dd, for example 2015-12-31
+- by default all date times are ISO 8601 date times without timezone offset.
+For example 2015-10-14T13:13:20
+- all dates and date times, after being parsing from web service or from the user, are internally stored and passed between functions as Moment.js objects.
+The date or date time returning methods also returns them as Moment.js objects.
+- the notion of <em>segment</em> is the same as <em>flight</em>.
+- the notion of _relative_ and _absolute_ flight (segment) indexes: _absolute_ flight index is the index of flight in the whole travel. _relative_ flight index is the index in a given leg.